okawo80085/lose/README.md

 l.removeGroup('lol', 'z') # removing the group(s)

-x = l.load('lol') # now this will result in an error because group 'x' was removed from the file
+x = l.load('lol') # now this will result in an error because group 'lol' was removed from the file
 ```
 ## generator details
 `LOSE.generator(mask_callback=None)` is a python generator used to access data from a `hdf5` file in `LOSE.batch_size` pieces without loading the hole file/group into memory, also works with `tf.keras.model.fit_generator()`, __have__ to be used with a `with` context statement(see examples below).